Which Chicken Soup for the Soul Recipes Get

 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

-Judging by its ingredients alone, Chicken Soup for the Dog Lover’s Soul looks like an above-average dry dog food.
+Based on its ingredients alone, Chicken Soup for the Soul looks like an above-average dry dog food.

-Even when you consider the mild protein-boosting effect of the flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas, beans, lentils and flaxseed, this looks like the profile of a kibble containing a notable amount of meat.

-Chicken Soup for the Dog Lover’s Soul is a plant-based dry dog food using a moderate amount of poultry and poultry meals as its main sources of animal protein, thus earning the brand 4 stars.
+Chicken Soup for the Soul is a grain-inclusive dry dog food that utilizes a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.

 A Final Word